My 14 Days With Ubuntu

 Who can use Ubuntu?

-* Any aged laptop user who best wishes a computer for Internet, electronic mail, and low phrase processing.
+* Any aged laptop user who best wishes for a computer for Internet, electronic mail, and low phrase processing.
 This is probably my concept of the number one demographic for Ubuntu.

 Ubuntu Support